ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 -----|----------|-------------
-PRG_PAM_CORE_001|Request id is invalid|Invalid or empty Request Id PRG_PAM_CORE_002|Request version is invalid|Invalid or empty Request Version PRG_PAM_CORE_003|Request timestamp is invalid|Invalid or empty Request DateTime and when the date is not current or future date
-PRG_BOOK_RCI_007|Registration center id not entered|If registration center id is empty PRG_BOOK_RCI_008|Booking date time not selected|If appointment date is empty PRG_BOOK_RCI_009|INVALID_DATE_TIME_FORMAT|If the appointment date is in invalid format
+PRG_PAM_CORE_001|Request id is invalid|Invalid or empty Request Id PRG_PAM_CORE_002|Request version is invalid|Invalid or empty Request Version PRG_PAM_CORE_003|Invalid request time |Invalid or empty Request DateTime and when the date is not current or future date PRG_BOOK_RCI_007|Registration center id not entered|If registration center id is empty PRG_BOOK_RCI_008|Booking date time not selected|If appointment date is empty PRG_BOOK_RCI_009|INVALID_DATE_TIME_FORMAT|If the appointment date is in invalid format